WOLF’S EYES, ZARA THOUGHT, watching the man weave through the crowded terminal at Kennedy Airport, that feral golden brown gaze riveted to her.

 He said, “I didn’t want to do this to you, Candy.
 They left me no choice.”
 Those wolflike eyes looked more like a puppy’s now, anxious for her approval.

 He’d abducted her to force Emma to hand over the ray gun.
 Now that he had it, he was supposed to release her.
 But Candy was under no illusions.
 She’d seen enough movies to know what happened to hostages who could identify their kidnappers.

 Her only hope was to stall for time.
 And the best way to accomplish that was to play on Mac’s weakness: his adolescent fixation on Candy Carmelle, scream queen extraordinaire.

-When he’d kidnapped her he was no doubt anticipating your basic sixtyish grandma type.
-What he’d ended up with was the same fit, alluring B-movie actress he’d obviously spent his youth drooling over, glued to the tube and Reptile Bride as it ran day after day on the old Million Dollar Movie.
+When he’d kidnapped her, he was no doubt anticipating your basic sixtyish grandma type.
+What he’d ended up with was the same fit, alluring B-movie actress he’d obviously spent his youth drooling over, glued to the tube and Reptile Bride playing on the horror movie channels.

 Candy was a proud, shining example of sexy mature womanhood.
 She even dreamed of starring in her own exercise videos, though that was all it amounted to, a dream.
 Her initial inquiries had left her dispirited.